 Do you enjoy Beef Stroganoff?
 We sure do.
-This classic dish, which originated over a hundred years ago, features tender strips of beef in a delicious beef/mushroom/onion/sour cream sauce, and served over egg noodles really hits the spot on a cold winter’s day!
+This classic dish, which originated over a hundred years ago, features tender strips of beef in a delicious beef/mushroom/onion/sour cream sauce, and is served over egg noodles really hits the spot on a cold winter’s day!

 It’s really not too difficult to make this dish, and the results are sure to please even the pickiest eater!
 Here’s what you do: